MoAmr/modern-java-recipes/README.md

 are implementing does not declare that exception, add a try/catch block to the lambda expression, or delegate to an extracted method to handle it.</h4>

+<h3><u>Note:</u></h3><h4>If you have a lambda expression that throws an
+exception, but you wish to use a generic wrapper that catches all checked exceptions and rethrows them as unchecked, create special exception classes and add a generic method to accept them and return lambdas without exceptions.</h4>

 --------------------------------------------------------------------------